AkimZmerli/AkimZmerli/README.md

-Hi 👋 My name is Akim Zmerli
+Hi 👋 My name is Akim
 ===================================================================================================================================

 I am a future Web and/or Software developer